partikelir/technocrat/readme.md

 * Use the more tag `<!--more-->` after the first or second image in a portfolio item to keep things tidy
 * Use half-width images side by side with `alignleft` as needed; these are also responsive
 * Portfolio category archives are responsive, shifting between 3, 2, or 1 column display using media queries
+* Portfolio item thumbnails default to the first attached image; if you wish to use another just set the featured image
 * Thumbnail-based navigation on image attachments
 * EXIF data and other information for image attachments
 * Full-width images are dynamically displayed on pages using the full-width template
+* Get ride of shadows on images using the `no-shadow` class

 ### HACKS, TWEAKS, & SNIPPETS